fictive-kin/openrecipes.site/README.md

 ## Deploying the site

-First, add the main openrecipes repo as a remote:

-	git remote add openrecipes-main git@github.com:fictivekin/openrecipes.git

-Next, make sure to regen the site:
+Make sure to regen the site:

 	python openrecipes.py build

-Then we deploy in a way that is currently obscure.
+Then we deploy with the script in `deploy.example.sh`.
+You'll want to copy this to `deploy.sh` and modify the `STATICSITES_REPO_PATH` variable.